malgorithms/toffee/README.md

 will let you collapse and expand sections of code.
 And if you click on one of the brackets in most editors, it will highlight the matching bracket.

-Eco has a nice auto-escaping feature.
-If you want to escape for HTML, URL's, or JS in Toffee, you can do that with a function of your choice.

 Does it find line numbers in errors?
 -----------------------------------
 Yes, it does a very good job of that.
 There are 3 possible places you can hit an error in Toffee: